utags/userscripts/copy-selected-links-as-markdown/README.md

 - Trigger one of the following:
   - Press `Cmd/Ctrl + Shift + M`
   - Use the menu command “复制选中链接为 Markdown”
-- Clipboard will contain Markdown; multiple links produce a multi‑line list
+- Clipboard will contain Markdown; multiple links produce a Markdown bullet list

 ## Technical Details